 Fashion: In fashion wearing pink gives a feminine, delicate, compassionate and calm feeling.

-Earthy - stable - simple - natural - comforting
+Earthy - stable - simple - neutral - comforting

 Brown is an earthy color that has a lot of nuances.
 The color is a mix of the primary colors yellow, red and blue.
 As a result, it has points of contact with all other colors.